risk-first/website/menagerie/Boundary-Risk.md

  - If you're depending on a [Process or Organisation](Process-Risk), they might change their products or quality, making the effort you put into the relationship worthless.
  - If you're depending on [Staff](Scarcity-Risk#staff-risk), they might leave, meaning your efforts on training them don't pay back as well as you hoped.
- - If you're depending on an [Event](Scarcity-Risk#schedule-risk) occuring at a particular time, you might have a lot of work to reorganise your life if it changes time or place.
+ - If you're depending on an [Event](Scarcity-Risk#schedule-risk) occurring at a particular time, you might have a lot of work to reorganise your life if it changes time or place.

 ## Avoiding Boundary Risk Now...

 Because of [Boundary Risk](Boundary-Risk)'s relationship to [Learning Curve Risk](Communication-Risk#learning-curve-risk), we can avoid accreting it by choose the _simplest_ and _fewest_ dependencies for any job.
 Let's look at some examples:

 - `mkdirp` is an [npm](https://www.npmjs.com) module defining a single function.
 This function takes a single string parameter and recursively creating directories.
 Because the [protocol](Communication-Risk) is so simple, there is almost no [Boundary Risk](Boundary-Risk).
 - Using a database with a [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) driver comes with _some_ [Boundary Risk](Boundary-Risk):  but the boundary is specified by a standard.
-Although the standard doesn't cover every aspect of the behaviour of the database, it does minimize risk, because if you are familiar with one JDBC driver, you'll be familiar with them all, and swapping one for another is relatively easy.
+Although the standard doesn't cover every aspect of the behaviour of the database, it does minimise risk, because if you are familiar with one JDBC driver, you'll be familiar with them all, and swapping one for another is relatively easy.
 - Using a framework like [Spring](https://spring.io), [Redux](https://redux.js.org) or [Angular](https://angularjs.org) comes with higher [Boundary Risk](Boundary-Risk):  you are expected to yield to the framework's way of behaving throughout your application.
 You cannot separate the concern easily, and swapping out the framework for another is likely to leave you with a whole new set of assumptions and interfaces to deal with.

 ## ...
 And In The Future